jbobbylopez/hi/ROADMAP.md

 - Breaking checks.yml out into multiple files.
 I imagine that if I'm going to implement 'Dynamic Groups', then I might as well group the checks with filenames representing those groups.
 It would also make managing checks an easier task.
+- `compile_output_messages()`
+    - `output_messages` should probably become multiple dicts, one per group.
+In this way each group's messages can be populated specifically into it's own output table.

 ## Backlog Ideas and Improvements ##